d-virusss/MIPS-Emulator/README.md

   [17:s1] 0x00000001    1
   [18:s2] 0x00000002    2
   ...
-  >> 0x02324020		// add t0 t1 t2
+  >> 0x02324020		// add t0 s1 s2
   >> show t0
   [08:t0] 0x00000003    3
   ```

-- `load_program()` is to load a program into the memory.
-The program should be loaded from `INITIAL_PC`, and ends with the `halt` instruction.
-Assume a file "program" contains following instruction;
+- (Updated Nov 4) `load_program()` is to load a program into the memory.
+The function is invoked when you enter `load` command on the prompt with a file name to load.
+The program described in the specified file should be loaded from `INITIAL_PC`, and ends with the `halt` instruction.
+Assume a file "myprogram" contains following instruction;

   ```
   0x02324020  >> add t0 s1 s2